jmagman/flutter-wiki/Tree-hygiene.md

 ### 5. Document the change, including clear documentation for migrating code, with samples, and clear rationales for each change

-Once everything has landed, update your migration guide based on your experience migrating everyone, update the timeline on the guide, and push it to [the flutter.dev Web site](https://flutter.dev/docs/release/breaking-changes) (don't forget to update the [index](https://github.com/flutter/website/blob/master/src/docs/release/breaking-changes/index.md) of that directory as well), e-mail a copy to flutter-announce, and update the [[Changelog]] wiki page.
+Once everything has landed:

+* update your migration guide based on your experience migrating everyone,
+* update the timeline on the guide, and push it to [the flutter.dev Web site](https://flutter.dev/docs/release/breaking-changes) (don't forget to update the [index](https://github.com/flutter/website/blob/master/src/docs/release/breaking-changes/index.md) of that directory as well),
-When updating the [[Changelog]] and the timeline section of the migration guide, to figure out the correct version heading for the changelog run `git fetch upstream && flutter --version`.
-For example, if it says "Flutter 1.2.23-pre.10" in the output your changelog entry should be under heading "Changes since 1.2.22".

-#### Deprecation
+* e-mail a copy to [flutter-announce@](https://groups.google.com/g/flutter-announce),
+* notify the `#announcements` channel on our [[Chat]], and
+* add the [**severe: API break** label](https://github.com/flutter/flutter/labels/severe%3A%20API%20break) to the relevant issues, so they get listed in the upcoming Release notes.

+### Deprecations

 Old APIs can be marked as deprecated as part of this process.
 Deprecation is not a way to avoid making a breaking change; you should consider deprecating an API to be equivalent to removing it, as some of our customers (and we ourselves) consider using a deprecated API to be anathema (triggering a build failure).